 Experian is responsible for processing the personal information you provide to us on this website: www.edq.com/uk (and is registered with the Information Commissioners Office in the UK under the UK Data Protection Act 1998).

 We will need to ask you for certain personal information to give you the best possible experience when you engage with us (via our websites or otherwise) and when you use our products and services.

-Click FIND OUT MORE to see what types personal information we will ask for or collect.
+Click below to see what types of personal information we will ask for or collect.

 When you enquire about Experian Services from this website we will ask you to provide some contact information.
 Contact information may include some or all of the following: first name, surname, landline phone number, mobile phone number, job title, business email address, organisation, size of business, industry, job function, job level.

 Where the Services you select on our website carry a cost, we will ask you to provide some payment information.
 Payment information may include some or all of the following: credit card, and debit card.